โœ๏ธDrawing I

 Why This Matters

-Portrait drawing is where observation meets technical skill—and it's the ultimate test of whether you truly understand how to translate three-dimensional form onto a flat surface.
-You're not just being tested on whether you can draw a face; you're being evaluated on your grasp of proportion systems, value relationships, structural anatomy, and compositional thinking.
-These core concepts appear throughout Drawing Foundations, and portraiture demands you apply all of them simultaneously.
+Portrait drawing is where observation meets technical skill, and it's the ultimate test of whether you can translate three-dimensional form onto a flat surface.
+You're not just drawing a face; you're applying proportion systems, value relationships, structural anatomy, and compositional thinking all at once.
+These core concepts appear throughout Drawing I, and portraiture demands you use them simultaneously.

-The techniques in this guide break down into distinct skill categories: structural foundation (how the face is built), rendering methods (how you create the illusion of form), and artistic decisions (how you compose and express).
-Don't just memorize steps—understand why each technique exists and what problem it solves.
-When you can explain the principle behind a method, you can adapt it to any portrait challenge you encounter.
+The techniques here break into distinct skill categories: structural foundation (how the face is built), rendering methods (how you create the illusion of form), and artistic decisions (how you compose and express).
+Don't just memorize steps.
+Understand why each technique exists and what problem it solves.
+When you grasp the principle behind a method, you can adapt it to any portrait challenge.

 Structural Foundation: Building the Framework